-“In 2017/18 I undertook the Royal Horticultural Society’s level 2 diploma in the Principles and Practices of Horticulture in order to improve my gardening knowledge and skills with a view to possibly setting up my own gardening business.
+"In 2017/18 I undertook the Royal Horticultural Society’s level 2 diploma in the Principles and Practices of Horticulture in order to improve my gardening knowledge and skills, with a view to possibly setting up my own gardening business.
 It transpired I was drawn more to the science side of horticulture and nature, and I decided to pursue a degree in plant science.

-“The teaching staff were always encouraging and happy to help me, they were always happy to meet with me or answer my emails promptly to go over things I needed explaining or help with.
 Dr Alec Forsyth, my project supervisor, nominated me for both British Society of Plant Pathology (BSPP) awards, and I am very grateful for his support and guidance, as well as that from Dr Tyler Howell-Bray throughout my degree.”

-These nominations were successful and were:
+These nominations were successful and she became the winner of:

 • BSPP prize for the best undergraduate exam performance in plant pathology 2022

-• BSPP prize for the best undergraduate research in plant pathology 2022
+• BSPP prize for the best undergraduate research in plant pathology 2022.

 Louise Jones with her award certificates.

-Community at Christ Church
+Community at CCCU

 What's next?